mdn/webextensions-examples/store-collected-images/webextension-with-webpack/README.md

     npm run start

-To start a webpack instance that automatically rebuild the add-on when you change the sources, in another shell window, you can run the following npm script:
+To start a webpack instance that automatically rebuilds the add-on when you change the sources, in another shell window, you can run the following npm script:

     npm run build:watch

-While this npm script is running, any time you edit a file, it will be rebuilt automatically).
+While this npm script is running, any time you edit a file, it will be rebuilt automatically.